 “If you work out your back, but can’t feel your back working, then you’re NOT working out.”

-“Whether you’re standing, sitting, or laying, you need to be in proper alignment.
+“Whether you’re standing, sitting, or lying, you need to be in proper alignment.
 During our workout, we need our posture to be in a good soldier-like position.

 Having good posture is the first step in having good mechanics.
 It will also help avoid potential injuries.”

 Jeff gave me the standard answer.
 And after years of field practice, I disagree.
 I don’t believe in a set number of repetitions.
-I’ve never used a number, but I have found a range to be most effective.
+I’ve never used a number, but I have found a rep range to be most effective.
 Muscles respond to force and time of exertion.
-There is no exact number, so a range works best.
-For muscle growth, you need to be in the lower range (heavy weight.)
+There is no exact number, so a rep range works best.
+For muscle growth, you need to be in the lower range (heavyweight.)
 (8-12) 3-4 sets.
-For most people, 3 sets in the range of (8-12) works.
+For most people to build muscle, 3 sets in the range of (8-12) works.
 Beginners need to stay in the (12-15) range.

 Why, and who is a beginner?

 If you think you’re a beginner, then for sure you’re a beginner.
 Beginners don’t have full control over exercise movements.
-Ex: if you’re doing a dumbbell press and the dumbbells are shaky (quite common) then you’re a beginner.
+Ex: if you’re doing a barbell chest press and the barbell shakes (quite common) then you’re a beginner.
 Don’t worry about being a beginner.
 No matter what anyone says we all started as beginners.

 Here’s another example where the textbooks can lead you down the wrong path.